-Microphone Arm ($31) – If you have a place where you can mount the arm to a wall, window sill, or to your desk, with the included thumbscrew mount, this can make using a microphone a lot easier.
+Microphone Arm + Shock Mount ($30) - If you have a place where you can mount the arm to a wall, windowsill, or to your desk, with the included thumbscrew mount, this can make using a microphone a lot easier.
 You can swing it out of the way when you're not using it and position it right in front of your mouth when you are.
-This arm includes a shock mount to reduce the vibration from the desk or room to keep the background noise to a minimum.
+This arm includes a shock mount to isolate the mic from any desk or room vibration, helping keep background noises to a minimum.

 Microphone Stand ($20) - This is the same stand we included as part of the recording gear for the Zoom H4N with an external mic.
 However, if you're using the ATR2100 but need easier portability, want something better than the included desk stand, or don't have a place to mount an arm, then this is a good solution.